 Arthur traveled abroad as a diplomat and met his lovely bride, Nashvillian Mary Hunt, overseas.
 They married in Scotland where Arthur fell in love with castle architecture.
 And so, upon their return to Winchester and Hundred Oaks in 1889, they began the arduous task of renovating Arthur's childhood plantation home into a sprawling work of art, appropriately to be christened Hundred Oaks Castle...

 And from such beginnings flowed a history that has touched countless lives and has stood the fierce test of the elements and time.
 The Castle claims as its previous owners the Paulist Fathers, who operated it as a monastery for over fifty years.
 The Castle has seen days of glory and one fire-ravaged night of devastation, yet it stands today wonderfully embraced in the beauty of its own history, restored to life and joy by the hard work and faith of P.K., Shirley and Robert Bramlett of the Kent Bramlett Foundation.

-In 2002 Robert took Ashley as his beloved bride before 500 guests with the historic Castle as the backdrop.
+In 2002 Robert took Ashley as his beloved bride before 600 guests with the historic Castle as the backdrop.
 Their family has now been blessed with the addition of two sons and a daughter.
 Robert and Ashley are both lawyers with P. K. Bramlett at Bramlett Law Offices in Nashville.
 Ashley is also a children's book author.

 The ORIGINAL castle

 Pictured above: From the front, side lawn.

 Pictured above: The Fire that ripped through Hundred Oaks in 1990, widely thought to have been set by an arsonist.
 The moment was captured by a local newspaper reporter.